-Menu Mix is how each item on your menu sells relative to other items.
-To help you balance your menu mix Cost Guard creates a Winner and Loser Report for your operation.
+To help you balance your menu mix (Items that you sell, and how each menu item sells in relation to another item.)
+Cost Guard creates a Winner and Loser Report for your operation.
 Using classic menu engineering formulas, CostGuard ranks your menu items in terms of profitability and popularity so that you can easily adjust dishes to increase your bottom line.

 The report sorts the targeted menu items into four groups based on profitability and popularity.
-One key variable in the analysis is unit Contribution Margin – or the Sells For less the Unit Cost of the dish.
+One key variable in the analysis is unit A separate part of the business with its own sales and costs.
+Contribution Margin – or the Sells For less the Unit Cost of the dish.
 If you would like more information on how CostGuard calculates the Contribution Margin, and how your setting could change the results of this report, click here.
 To calculate Popularity, CostGuard uses Sales data for the calculations.
 Below is a discussion of the rankings, for information on how to generate and print the report, click here.

 Winners: Winners are very profitable for you and are very popular with your customers.
 Winners are your featured items in your establishment, and should have prominent placement on your menus.
 Monitor your staff to make sure that they consistently use the correct ingredients, and methods to make these dishes.
 CostGuard’s Recipe module can help you with the documentation necessary to keep these dishes tasting the same, meal after meal.